AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/exchange-rates/set-up-exchange-rates.md

 >[!IMPORTANT]
 >
->Exchange rates in `Workfront`&nbsp;are not dynamic; the value that you set must&nbsp;be updated when changes in exchange&nbsp;rates occur.&nbsp;
+>Exchange rates in Workfront&nbsp;are not dynamic; the value that you set must&nbsp;be updated when changes in exchange&nbsp;rates occur.&nbsp;

 ## Access requirements